Styling a theme

 This may be useful for cases like importing fonts or controlling the order of styles inside the module.
 For example:

-Themes have access to a default style module, but authors can create as many style modules as they want using the imports
+Themes have access to a default style module, but authors can create as many style modules as they want using the imports option.

 All themes should be authored with style systems that are easy to customize, compatible with user projects, and compatible with other theme integrations.